 5.28.5.
-For Bespoke EVs, the maximum voltage on the Power Bus must never exceed 450V.
+For Bespoke EVs, the maximum voltage on the Power Bus must never exceed 450V, except for Drag Racing where the limit is 1000V.

 5.28.6.
 For National Type Approved EVs the maximum voltage must not exceed the homologated maximum voltage.